 Then the pyre is set on fire until the body is completely burned.
 The ashes are then scattered in the river.

 The most you will personally see here at the burning ghat is the massive pile of logs for burning, the families and the flames.

-Yes, there are burning ghats but there are also spiritual temples, beautiful ganga aarti’s to watch, amazing people to meet and loads of other stuff to get up to if you didn’t want to experience the cremation side of it.
+Yes, there are Varanasi cremation ghats but there are also spiritual temples, beautiful Ganga aarti’s to watch, amazing people to meet and loads of other stuff to get up to if you didn’t want to experience the cremation side of it.